rackerlabs/rackspace-how-to/content/general/change-account-information.md

 Dedicated customers can download the **Primary Contact Change** form in the [MyRackspace Control Panel](https://my.rackspace.com).
 For instructions on how to find the form, see the **Dedicated customers** section of [Change to a new primary contact](/how-to/change-to-a-new-primary-contact).

+If you are the current primary contact for your account, you can update the primary contact information by selecting and editing the **Primary Contact Informtion** in your **Account Settings**.

 The **Service Transfer** form can be requested from your account manager.

 ### All other customers